 What if we could read the full language of thought—not just fragments, but the complex symphony of abstract ideas, memories, emotions, and intentions that define what it means to be human?

 To achieve this, we must move beyond today’s limits and imagine a system capable of recording binarized neural activity from all 30 billion neurons in the human cortex.
-The human brain encodes meaning not through bulk activity, but via intricate, fleeting “patterns” of sparsely distributed neurons—neuronal ensembles—analogous to the pixel arrangements that encode information in a QR code.
+The human brain encodes meaning not through bulk changes in neural activity, but via activating intricate, fleeting ‘patterns’ of sparsely distributed neurons, called neuronal ensembles, analogous to how information is encoded by pixel ‘patterns’ in a QR code.
 Each ensemble is a unit of thought, and with enough of them, AI can begin to map the living architecture of cognition.
-But there’s a problem.
-Today’s technologies—electrode arrays and calcium imaging—capture mere thousands of neurons at best in freely moving animals, and even fewer in humans.
-Biological and physical constraints make it virtually impossible for them to ever reach beyond 0.01% to 0.1% of neurons in the cortex.
-The resolution we need to decode full cognition has been out of reach...
-Until now.

-Once inserted, the system becomes a silent observer—ultralight, motion-tolerant, requiring no genetic manipulation and minimal signal processing.
-And unlike the probes of today that struggle to interface with the living brain, nanofids whisper their messages without damaging tissue or being rejected.
+Once inserted, a nanofid becomes a silent observer inside the neuron—ultralight, motion-tolerant, requiring no genetic manipulation and minimal signal processing.
+Unlike the probes of today that struggle to interface with the living brain, nanofids whisper their messages without damaging tissue or being rejected by the brain's immune system.

 This is not just a brain-computer interface.
 It is a neural mirror—one that reflects the true complexity and resolution of the human mind in real time and unlocks a new era of cognitive symbiosis between humans and AI.